ITISFoundation/ti-planning-tool-manual/docs/services/post_processing.md

 _Once promising exposure conditions have been identified, the associated visualizations and metrics can be added to an automatically generated, downloadable report._

+[Multi-channel and phase-modulation TI](/docs/background/modes.md): For multi-channel and phase-modulation TI, the offered functionality is slightly different.
+Additional or alternative settings are presented, reflecting the obvious differences in relevant stimulation parameters (e.g., targeted modulation shape, number of channels and channel frequencies).
+Also the definition of the Quantities-of-Interest necessarily differs (see [here](/docs/background/electromagnetic_modeling/quantities_of_interest)).
+Finally, the vast parameter space of multi-channel and phase-modulation TI currently prohibits systematic optimization, such that only user-specified configurations can be analyzed.

 ----
 <!--
 xxx review the below xxx

 * **Analysis** <br/>

-    In the first half of the **Analysis** section, information from the **Optimizer** regarding the performance of different electrode configurations is presented in a sortable table.
+    In the first half of the **Analysis** section, information from the **Optimizer** regarding the performance of different electrode configurations is presented in a sortable table (only applies to planning for [classic TI](/docs/background/modes.md)).
     Different setups can be compared and sorted using the three main [metrics](/docs/background/electromagnetic_modeling/quantities_of_interest.md): Strength, Selectivity, and Collateral.
+A 3D scatter plots also visually presents configurations near the [Pareto Front](/docs/background/multi_goal_optimization) to illustrate the trade-offs.
     The second half is used for visualization of the fields in 2D and 3D, as well as the visualization of waveforms.

     <br>